 If you do not have a car, it is best to take public transit rather than a cab.
-Also, if you are planning to buy a car, think of its advantages and disadvantages.
-Most of the time, having a car these days becomes a liability rather than an asset.
+Also, if you plan to buy a car, consider its advantages and disadvantages.
+Most of the time, having a car becomes a liability rather than an asset.

 21. Ditch your vices

-If you are smoking, drinking alcohol, or gambling, ditch those vices right away.
+If you are smoking, drinking alcohol, or gambling, ditch those vices immediately.
 Those will not help you save money.
-Instead, you will get sick and spend more money for the hospital bills.
+Instead, you will get sick and spend more money on hospital bills.

-Try checking Groupon or Metrodeal for legitimate coupons you can use for your important purchases.
+Try checking Groupon or Metrodeal for legitimate coupons for your important purchases.
 Getting some discounts can already mean a lot in your finances.

 Before buying anything or asking someone to fix things for you, think about doing it yourself!
 This will save you money.
 Practicing DIY hacks are helpful if you want to save extra bucks.

 Let us admit it.
 Coffee shops are expensive.
 It is okay to reward yourself with a good cup of coffee once a month, but do not make it a habit.